coderefinery/train-the-trainer/content/overview.md

 :::

-:::{discussion} In breakoutrooms, summary in collaborative notes:
+:::{discussion} In breakoutrooms: choose one or two questions; summary in collaborative notes:
-What kind of roles have you been in yourselves regarding workshops?
+- What kind of roles have you been in yourselves regarding workshops?
-How were you prepared for your role?
+- How were you prepared for your role?
-What are the things you would like to know before a workshop?
+- What are the things you would like to know before a workshop?
+- How are you preparing participants for your trainings?
+- What was the best workshop experience for you as learner, helper or instructor?
+What made it great?
 :::

 ## One workshop - many parts